Friday, August 5, 2011

 Posted by D. Daniel Sokol

-Nancy Gallini (UBC - Econ) addresses Private Agreements for Coordinating Patent Rights: The Case of Patent Pools.
+Nancy Gallini (UBC) has an interesting paper on Private Agreements for Coordinating Patent Rights: The Case of Patent Pools.